 5. What is the amount of the alleged debt and who is the current creditor?

 The current creditor should be the party calling.
 Be sure to ask for specifics, such as: What was the original amount, and what is the breakdown of other fees that have been added?

 6. How can you seek verification and validation of the debt?

 Debt collectors do not have to provide debt specifics during the initial call, though they often will.
 Collectors legally have five days from initial contact to supply it.
 This legal process, defined in the Fair Debt Collection Practices Act, is called “verification.”
 Simply asking, “How can I request written verification of this debt,” and getting the paperwork in hand, is good practice.
 (A sample debt verification letter is here).
 The process is also called “validation.”
 Any legitimate collector will not balk at requests for verification or validation.

 7. How can I dispute the debt?

-Disputing a debt initiates another legal process that requires collectors to produce additional documentation supporting its right to collect, such as paperwork from the original creditor.
+Disputing a debit initiates another legal process that requires collectors to produce additional documentation supporting its right to collect, such as paperwork from the original creditor.
 No one should ever pay a debt bill to a firm that can’t produce paperwork supporting it.

-Remember, it’s a good idea to regularly check your credit for any errant or erroneous debt information.
+Remember, it’s a good idea to regularly check your credit for any errant or erroneous debit information.
 You can get your credit reports for free once a year at AnnualCreditReport.com and you can find out how the information they contain affects your credit by checking your credit scores.
 (You can get your credit scores for free on Credit.com, updated monthly.)
-If you discover your credit report contains erroneous information, dispute it, but give yourself plenty of time to get the item(s) corrected and the dispute resolved before you apply for a mortgage, car loan or credit card.
+If you discover your credit report contains erroneous information, dispute it, but give yourself plenty of time to get the item(s) corrected and the dispute resolved before you apply for a mortgage, car loan, or credit card.